-Acoustic emission testing finds applications across a diverse range of industries, from aerospace and automotive to manufacturing and energy.
+Acoustic emission testing finds applications across a diverse range of industries, from Aerospace Industry and automotive to manufacturing and energy.

 Its versatility stems from its ability to assess the structural integrity of various materials, making it an invaluable tool for ensuring safety, quality, and reliability.